renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 ```

 - Line 54-58: We implement the `Results()` method.
-This simply returns a pointer to the static variable inside the function, which can the be set and used
+This simply returns a reference to a pointer to the static variable inside the function, which can the be set and used
 - Line 66-70: We implement the `Details()` method.
-This simply returns a pointer to the static variable inside the function, which can the be set and used
+This simply returns a reference to a pointer to the static variable inside the function, which can the be set and used

 ### TestInfo.h {#TUTORIAL_17_UNIT_TEST_INFRASTRUCTURE_TEST_ADMINISTRATION___STEP_3_TESTINFOH}